Bell Rock Lighthouse

 The Bell Rock Lighthouse, off the coast of Angus, Scotland, is the world's oldest surviving sea-washed lighthouse.
 It was built between 1807 and 1810 by Robert Stevenson on the Bell Rock (also known as Inchcape) in the North Sea, 11 mi east of the Firth of Tay.
 Standing 35 m tall, its light is visible from 35 smi inland.

 The masonry work on which the lighthouse rests was constructed to such a high standard that it has not been replaced or adapted in 200 years.
 The lamps and reflectors were replaced in 1843; the original ones are now in the lighthouse at Cape Bonavista, Newfoundland, where they are currently on display.
-The working of the lighthouse has been automated since 1988.
+The working of the lighthouse has been automated since 24 October 1988.
+The Northern Lighthouse Board, which has had its headquarters at 84 George Street in Edinburgh since 1832, remotely monitors the light.

 The lighthouse previously operated in tandem with a shore station, the Bell Rock Signal Tower, built in 1813 at the mouth of Arbroath harbour.
 Today this building houses the Signal Tower Museum, a visitor centre that offers a detailed history of the lighthouse.

 Because of the engineering challenges that were overcome to build the lighthouse, it has been described as one of the Seven Wonders of the Industrial World.